jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

 Since our datas is imbalanced as we've seen with the previous models, classification accuracy and its complement error rate, might be a bad idea to use, because it will be an unreliable measure of model performance.
 We have have what is called an "Accuracy paradox"(5), a good performance on the minority class(Goal) will be preferred over a good performance on both class.
-Finally, alternative performance metrics may be required as reporting the classification accuracy may be misleading, like using the Precision, the Recall or the F-Measure.
+In order to do so, alternative performance metrics, like precision, recall or the F-measure, may be required since reporting the classification accuracy may be misleading.
-All our models have been stratified and crossvalidated.
-And our neural network has been optimized to use the best hyperparamters.
+Our different models may have different preprocessing.
+We will explain how the features were processed in each section.
+However, all our models have been split into training (80%) and validation (20%) set using a stratified strategy and have been optimized using cross-validation to find the best hyperparameters.
+The figures shown in this section have been obtained after evaluating our models on the validation set.

 ### Model Results and Analysis